Biotech SEO Strategies for Top Rankings [+ examples]

 Header tags are used to structure your website’s content and to indicate the hierarchy of information on each page.
 Search engines use header tags to understand the main points of your website’s content and to rank your website for relevant keywords.

 Use h1 tags for the main title of your page, h2 tags for subheadings, and h3 tags for sub-subheadings, infusing relevant keywords into each to try to rank for as many keywords as possible.
-For example, here are some the h1 and subheadings for this post:

 3. Image Alt Text: